TLeaves/chromium-crosswalk/components/component_updater/README.md

 bitwise identical to the contents of any update CRX with that version for that platform, as the system will attempt to apply differential updates over these files.

+This option is not recommended, because:
+* the browser should generally not depend on any particular component's existence
+* bundling increases the installer's size
+* the actual gap between install and receipt of updates should be < 5 minutes
+* bundling increases the complexity of the solution

+Note that you can always start simple and bundle later, if it becomes required.

 ### Implement On-Demand or Just-In-Time Updates (Optional)
 Contact the component\_updater OWNERS.